frontpack/composer-assets-plugin/readme.md

 }

 Absolute path specified, assets files will be copied to `project-dir`/templates/default/js, where `project-dir` is parent directory of composer `vendor-dir`
-WARNING: specified directory should not contains any other files, than assets files of this package or it will be deleted on package removal!
+IMPORTANT: Assets files will not be cleaned on package update or removing, if default absolute path for `assets-target` is used.

-`assets-target` value of any package can be redefined in root package config
+If you need automatic cleanup of assets files for this package you must redefine `assets-target` for this package in root package config.

 ### Root package